 Understanding phonics will also help children know which letters to use when they are writing words.

 At St. Mary’s and St. Benedict’s, we recognise the importance of phonics to decode.
 Daily phonics teaching is prioritised throughout EYFS and Key Stage 1 and underpins both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
-Decoding skills are taught daily from EYFS using guidance and plans from Letters and Sounds as a core resource, adapted and augmented depending on the needs of the children.
-We also use jolly phonics actions to help children visualise the sounds and associate it with a letter.
+Decoding skills are taught daily from EYFS.

-Phonics sessions follow the teaching sequence recommended in Letters and Sounds and include fun and enjoyable activities which lead to rapid acquisition of skills.
+Phonics sessions follow the teaching scheme 'Red Rose Phonics' and include fun and enjoyable activities which lead to rapid acquisition of skills.
 Regular application of phonics skills on a daily basis further strengthen our children’s reading ability.

 In KS2 we have adopted a No-Nonsense Spelling Scheme to build upon the phonics skills obtained in EYFS and Key Stage 1.
-In Year 2, No Nonsense Spelling is taught alongside Letters and Sounds to teach phonics, to aid transition to Year 3.
+In Year 2, No Nonsense Spelling is taught alongside 'Red Rose Phonics' to teach phonics, to aid transition to Year 3.
 When children reach Year 3, we identify those children that may need extra support with Phonics and Spelling, and provide targeted intervention groups tailored to their needs.

 Phonics Screening Check